The 10 Fastest Pickup Trucks to Grace the World’s Roads

 Descended from the muscle and sports car communities, a small but lively group of truck enthusiasts have continued to egg on manufacturers in the race to build faster trucks.
 And while virtually none of these muscle trucks are appreciated the way a Boss Mustang or Camaro SS are, a few have gone on to become legends in their own rights.

-This list showcases the fastest trucks that automakers have developed so far.
-There are exceptions, however, as the list is limited to production models.
+This list showcases the fastest pickup trucks from some of the world’s biggest automakers, so our countdown is limited to production models.
 That means trucks like the Hennessey SRT-10 Ram Venom 650R and the Chevrolet S-10 Xtreme Force are no-shows.
 But that doesn’t mean that there isn’t plenty of firepower here.
 So without further ado, here are the world’s 10 fastest pickup trucks, ranked according to their acceleration time from 0-60 miles per hour.

 10. 1978-’79 Dodge L’il Red Express

 By the late ’70s, the feds had all but broken up the party for muscle cars.
 But most of the new safety and emissions laws on the books were for “passenger vehicles under 6,000 GVR,” and with that, Chrysler found a glorious loophole.

 Introduced in 1978 as part of Mopar’s “Adult Toys” lineup (hey, it was the ’70s…), the Li’l Red Express was a stripped-down Sportsman pickup with massive side pipes, garish gold accents, an oak-accented step-side bed, and a free-breathing 360 cubic-inch V8 that could take the full-size pickup from zero to 60 in under seven seconds, and run the quarter mile in 14.7 seconds.
 It wasn’t just the fastest American vehicle to 100 miles per hour back in ’78 – Car and Driver had it out-accelerating the Porsche 928, 911 and Ferrari 308 too.